nicholaskajoh/TNEX/README.md

-# TNEX [WIP]
+# TNEX
-TNEX is a program that can drive a vehicle in the [CARLA simulator](https://carla.org).
+TNEX is a Python program that can drive a vehicle in the [CARLA simulator](https://carla.org).
 It employs similar techniques used in state-of-the-art self-driving cars, howbeit with simpler algorithms.
 The goal of this project is to learn how autonomous vehicles work by building one.

 ## Architecture
 ![](tnex_system_architecture.png)